everchathq/everchathq/README.md

 # Everchat

 Everchat is the place to build communities.
-Our goal is to deliver equality and democratization into community decision-making process.
+Our goal is to deliver equality and democratization into the community decision-making process.

 Everchat is:
 - **Democratized** - Everchat communities have no admins.
 Instead, we give power to the community members.